muskahya/MiningChromiumRep/README.md

 Compilation = g++ -std=c++11 Source.cpp or  use Microsoft Visual Studio

 # Presentation
-Presentation is available on this youtube link: https://www.youtube.com/watch?v=LjEkhXFbn8U
+Presentation (in Turkish) is available on this youtube link: https://www.youtube.com/watch?v=LjEkhXFbn8U